 Please read the following notes regarding this class:

-If IACIS is unable to hold their 2021 Orlando training event, then all students who have registered and paid, will have the option of a full refund or a reserved seat at the 2022 training event.
+If IACIS is unable to hold their 2024 Orlando training event, then all students who have registered and paid, will have the option of a full refund or a reserved seat at the 2025 training event.
 IACIS is not responsible for any outside expenses (e.g. travel and accommodation) in the event of the training event being cancelled.
-Anyone who paid for training will receive complementary membership through the year that their training takes place.
+Anyone who paid for training will receive complimentary membership through the year that his/her training takes place.